Deck Family Farm

 Internship information

 General Farm Description: Deck Family Farm is located in Western Willamette Valley.
-The farm is a highly diversified operation that focuses on Regenerative Agriculture practice using pasture based animal systems.
+The farm is a highly diversified operation that focuses on Regenerative Agriculture practices using pasture based animal systems.
 Owned and leased acres span approximately 300-500 acres and animal groups include Heritage Red Wattle pork, Heritage Galloway Beef, Pastured Poultry, Lamb, and a Raw Jersey Micro Dairy.
 Organic eggs, raw milk, cheese, fruit, nuts, and vegetables.
-Deck Family farm stands on the principles of Regenerative Agriculture and sustainability in all forms; energetic, environmental, and financial.
-Practices currently employed include riparian exclusion and restoration, management intensive grazing, humane animal handling, reforestation and Oak Woodland plantings, nutrient management, ethical business practice and transparency.
+Deck Family farm stands on the principle of sustainability in all forms; energetic, environmental, and financial.
+Practices currently employed include riparian exclusion and restoration, management intensive grazing, humane animal handling, reforestation and Oak Woodland plantings, nutrient management, ethical business practice, traditional family values, transparency.
 The farm practices regenerative agriculture improving soil through nutrient management systems of assessing soil needs, applying composted manures, ash, and lime.
 DFF employs a 7 year rotation to graze, renovate and restore pastures.
 Over the last 20 years the farm has put 1mile plus of riparian corridors into the Creek Restoration & Enhancement Program (CREP), performed 5 Environment Quality Incentive Programs (EQUIP) projects to sequester and compost manure on farm, and planted over 100,000 trees through the Forest Trust Program.
-All forage produced on farm is certified Organic with Oregon Tilth, maintains a humane handling certification with GAP, Good Animal Practices and, is American Grass-fed Certified by AGA.
+All forage produced on farm is certified Organic with Oregon Tilth, Deck Family Farm maintains a humane handling certification with GAP (Good Animal Practices), is AGA (American Grass-fed Association) Certified, and holds.
+Salmon Safe certification for our creek and riparian restoration work.
 Deck strives to build reasonable efficiencies and economies of scale for financial resiliency while acknowledging that the lives of the animals we raise and the people we feed are all sacred.
 Deck Family Farm currently have three major marketing outlets.
 1. Farmers Markets in Eugene and Portland 2.
 The Farms CSA, Full Farm CSA 3..
 Wholesale accounts We build community through our farmers network that collaborate to provide products for the FFCSA.
 DFF runs a year-round education program for 8-10 intern/trainees and apprentices that includes a cost of living allowance, introduces trainees to neighboring farms, supports externships and on and off farm research projects.
 Approximately 50% of DFF graduates continue into some sector of the agriculture industry.
 Deck Family Farm is a multi-generational and community-oriented farm.
 The ideal applicant thrives in a full and rich environment of activity and diversity.
 The farm has open gate; policy, that welcomes visitors any day but Sunday.
 Deck is dedicated to being transparent in our practice and is commitment to keeping our agricultural heritage alive and relevant for our farm community and beyond.

 CRAFT Member Farm?
 No